 The Swift telescope is back in operation after being off-line since last November.
 The reason is that the Sun was transiting the Galactic center and its radiation interfered with observations in that direction.
 Now that the Sun is past this direction, Swift was able to get a new data point (red dot on the right side of the diagram).
 This shows that the X-ray intensity is less than 3 sigma (3 standard deviations), the upper dotted line, above the mean activity level, lower dashed line, which lies slightly above the 0.07 count/s baseline.
 Hence the activity is currently within reasonable range of the previous activity baseline for Sgr A* seen at the left side of the diagram.
 The large flare that began close to day 110 was due to magnetar SGR 1757-29 whose sky position lies very close to the Galactic center (GC).
 Now that this flare has subsided and the Sun is out of the way, Swift is able to see the GC’s activity level once again.
 For more on relevance of the activity level, see update below.

 The Swift website provides an email address where one can sign up to get automatic email updates of their telescope data (swift.sgra ‘at’ gmail.com).
 But, I now found out that you must be an astronomer to sign up.
 So for those of you out there who have published in astronomy journals, I encourage you to use this email address.
 For all others, be assured that I will post any notifications they send me.
 These will be sent out only if the Galactic core’s X-ray output exceeds the 3 sigma level.
 There may be as much as a one day delay in receiving this data.
-Additional information about the Swift data can be found here: http://swift-sgra.com/ which is a link available for everyone.
+Additional information about the Swift data can be found here: https://swift-sgra.com/ which is a link available for everyone.

-Another resource that may provide up-to-date data on the Galactic center is the Astronomer’s Telegram (http://www.astronomerstelegram.org).
+Another resource that may provide up-to-date data on the Galactic center is the Astronomer’s Telegram (https://www.astronomerstelegram.org).
 It is a place where astronomers post their latest observations on a wide range of astronomical objects.
-Information on the recent Swift observation is posted here: http://www.astronomerstelegram.org/?read=5847.
+Information on the recent Swift observation is posted here: https://www.astronomerstelegram.org/?read=5847.

 Yet another source to check would be readings from cosmic ray neutron monitoring stations which monitor the cosmic ray background radiation.
-One station is located in Athens, Greece, and their measurements for the past month can be viewed at this link: http://cosray.phys.uoa.gr.
+One station is located in Athens, Greece, and their measurements for the past month can be viewed at this link: https://cosray.phys.uoa.gr.